Azure/spark-cdm-connector/documentation/overview.md

 - Supports data in Apache Parquet format, including nested parquet.
 - Supports sub-manifests on read, optional use of entity-scoped submanifests on write.
 - Supports writing data using user modifiable partition patterns.
-- Supports use of managed identity (Synapse), user identity (Azure Databricks) and credentials.
+- Supports use of managed identity, app credentials, and SAS Token for authentication.
 - Supports resolving CDM aliases locations used in imports using CDM adapter definitions described in a config.json
+- Spark Version: Both Spark 2 and Spark 3 are supported

 See also _Known issues_ section at the end of this document.